 - Understand your audience's interests.

-- Come up with the final theme before you fill in the story.
+- Could you develop the final theme before you fill in the story?

-- When your story is stuck, think about what will NOT happen next.
+- When your story is stuck, you can think about what will NOT happen next.

-- Offer a compelling reason why you are telling this story.
+- Could you offer a compelling reason why you are telling this story?
 What is the defining belief you hold that fuels this story – tell it from the heart.

-- Do not fuss over perfecting the story; there are plenty of stories to tell.
+- Refrain from perfecting the story; plenty of stories exist.

 Digital Storytelling Tools and Visual Content Statistics to Consider

-If you are sitting on the fence, perhaps the following information and statistics will convince you to take the leap, get the creative juices flowing and the camera’s rolling!
+If you are sitting on the fence, the following information and statistics will convince you to take the leap, get the creative juices flowing, and the camera rolling!

 A blog is a powerful tool that offers creative ways to tell your story.
-Here are three examples on how to make an emotional connection with a blog post:
+Here are three examples of how to make an emotional connection with a blog post:

-- A post can be a method for telling a story about how you solved a client’s challenges that incorporates images or video.
+- A post can tell a story about how you solved a client's challenges that incorporate images or video.

 - A post is a way to bridge a connection between your firm's leadership and audiences.
 Incorporating images and videos that portray the human side of your firm's employees will prompt your audiences to say, "It would be great to work with that firm!"